schuhmaj/polyhedral-gravity-model/docs/quick_start_cpp.rst

         density: 2670.0                             # constant density in [kg/m^3]
         points:                                     # Location of the computation point(s) P
           - [0, 0, 0]                               # Here it is situated at the origin
+      output:
+        filename: "gravity_result.csv"              #The name of the output file

 Have a look at :ref:`supported-polyhedron-source-files` to view the available